Jinnah International Airport: Structure

 Jinnah International Airport has a capacity of handling 12 million passengers annually.
-In fiscal year 2008–2009, over 5,725,052 passengers used Jinnah International Airport.
-50,095 aircraft movements were registered.
+In fiscal year 2008–09, over 5,725,052 passengers used the airport and 50,095 aircraft movements were registered.

-It is a major focus city of Pakistan International Airlines (PIA), as the primary hub has shifted to Islamabad.
-All other Pakistani airlines also use Jinnah International Airport as their main hub.
-These include airblue, SereneAir, Fly Jinnah, and AirSial as well as several charter carriers.
+Jinnah International Airport serves as a focus city for Pakistan International Airlines (PIA), whose primary hub has shifted to Islamabad.
+All major Pakistani airlines use Jinnah International Airport as a hub, including airblue, SereneAir, Fly Jinnah, and AirSial, as well as several charter carriers.

-The building is linked via connecting corridors to two satellites, each having a provision of eight passenger-loading bridges.
-The eastern satellite is devoted exclusively to handling international operations.
-The western satellite is used for domestic operations, as well as some international operations.
-This is achieved through a flexible arrangement of gates.
-The two satellites supplement the departure lounges of the terminal building and also provide shopping facilities, mobile recharging points, and snack counters.
+The building is linked via connecting corridors to two satellites, each with eight passenger-loading bridges.
+The eastern satellite handles international operations exclusively; the western satellite accommodates domestic operations and some international services through a flexible gate arrangement.
+The two satellites supplement the departure lounges and provide shopping facilities, mobile recharging points, and snack counters.

-The Jinnah Terminal was completed in 1992 at a cost of US$100 million – at the time the most expensive civil construction project in Pakistan.
-NESPAK (National Engineering Services Pakistan) and Airconsult (Frankfurt, Germany) were responsible for the architecture and planning of the terminal.
-Sogea Construction, a French company, was the contractor.
-Mukhtar Husain and Abdul Malik (NESPAK) were the chief engineers for the new terminal.

-In Karachi, the CIP Lounge can be used by all first and business class passengers on all outbound flights.
-Barclays, UBL and airblue have also introduced their dedicated lounges in the international terminal.

-There are a number of bank kiosks and ATMs that passengers can use at the airport.